Tiyatiya/Tiyatiya.github.io/_posts/2014-7-17-interactiondesignnotes.md

 ---
 layout: post
 title: New Book!
-Make It So: Interaction Design Lessons from Science Fiction
+Make It So, Interaction Design Lessons from Science Fiction
 description: Taking lessons from science fiction into real world solutions
 image: /assets/placeholders/interactiondesign.png
 ---